Brisbane Metro procurement

 Brisbane Metro provides an opportunity for industry to be part of delivering one of Brisbane’s most significant public transport projects.

-The consortium for Brisbane Move comprises Acciona Construction Australia Pty Ltd and Arup Australia Projects Pty Ltd.
+The Brisbane Move consortium comprises of construction-lead, ACCIONA Construction Australia Pty Ltd and design-lead, Arup Australia Projects Pty Ltd.

-ACCIONA and ARUP both have significant presence in Queensland and many signature projects including Legacy Way, the Toowoomba Second Range Crossing and Cross River Rail.
+ACCIONA and Arup both have significant presence in Queensland and many signature projects including Legacy Way and the Toowoomba Second Range Crossing.

 Background on the Collaborative Partnership tender process